 Seasons Provedore prides themselves on traditional Italian cooking.
 Simple pizzas include their margherita and diavola – a tomato sauce, mozzarella, spicy salami, olives, onion and chilli pizza.

 With venues in the CBD and Docklands, there’s plenty of A25 to go around.
-A paper-thin base is the foundation for the ‘crazy zucca’ – made with goats cheese, beetroot, roasted pumpkin, potato, provolone, mozzarella and kale.
-Or try the ‘porkypine’ with grilled pineapple, double leg ham, caramelised onion, provolone, tomato, mozzarella.
-Squid-ink and gluten-free bases are also available.
+A paper-thin base is the foundation for the ‘bufala’ – made with buffalo mozzarella, tomato, fresh basail and extra virgin olive oil.
+Or try the ‘Man’s man’ with Italian pork sausage, double smoked leg ham, cacciatore salame, fior di latte and parmesan.
+Vegan and gluten-free bases are also available.

 Nearly half of +39’s little Bourke street location is (cleverly) split into ‘pizza’ and ‘more pizza’.
 Try the +39 if you have a pizza sense, with fior di latte, tomato salsa, Berkshire sausage, mascarpone, gorgonzola cheese & prosciutto di parma.